 As the funeral procession departs, sometimes a more positive and uplifting song or music is chosen to accompany this.

-Avon, Bath, Birmingham, Bristol, Cardiff, Cheltenham, Cirencester, Fairford, Gloucester, Gloucestershire, Herefordshire, Malmesbury, Monmouthshire, Stourbridge, Stroud, Swindon, Tetbury, Tewkesbury, Wales, Warminster, Wiltshire, Worcestershire, & many more places in the UK.
+Avon, Bath, Birmingham, Bristol, Cardiff, Cheltenham, Cirencester, Fairford, Gloucester, Gloucestershire, Herefordshire, Malmesbury, Monmouthshire, Oxford, Stourbridge, Stroud, Swindon, Tetbury, Tewkesbury, Wales, Warminster, Wiltshire, Worcestershire, & many more places in the UK.

 These photos are copyrighted by their respective owners.
 All rights reserved.
 Unauthorized use prohibited.